ryrob30/mobile-services.en/help/android/acquisition-main/acquisition.md

 * When the user downloads and runs an app as the result of a Google Play store acquisition, the data from the referrer will be collected and sent to [!DNL Adobe Mobile Services].

-  * The data will be stored and available in the `AdobeDataCallback` instance that was registered earlier with the SDK.
+  * The data is stored and available in the `AdobeDataCallback` instance that was registered earlier with the SDK.

       For more information, see [Configuration Methods](/help/android/configuration/methods.md).

-  * The `MobileDataEvent.MOBILE_EVENT_ACQUISITION_INSTALL` or the `MobileDataEvent.MOBILE_EVENT_ACQUISITION_LAUNCH` event type will be used.
+  * The `MobileDataEvent.MOBILE_EVENT_ACQUISITION_INSTALL` or the `MobileDataEvent.MOBILE_EVENT_ACQUISITION_LAUNCH` event type are used.

   * Custom keys that were part of the acquisition data from Google Play will be name-spaced with " `a.acquisition.custom.`"